nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ## Authoritative

-A published module may contain outdates support information, so the valid support information refer to the last published `package.json`.
+A published module may contain outdates support information, so the valid support information refer to the published module with the `latest` tag.
 If the module is not a Node.js module, the valid support information are the latest version in the `package-support.json` file in the repository.